Add GPS Location (Geotag) to Photo Online

 Your image has been updated with the new GPS metadata.

-Add GPS Coordinates to a Photo in Your Browser
+Add GPS Coordinates to Photos with a Private Browser Tool

 What this tool does not do